 - Provide visibility of inventory across all locations and transition inventory segregation policies to more holistic ways of allocation and fulfillment.

-For retailers who are ready to invest in building an effective omnichannel model, a truly integrated business planning platform can help them take planning and decision making to the next level.
+For retailers ready to invest in building an effective omnichannel model, a truly integrated business planning platform can help them take planning and decision-making to the next level.